0xBADC0FFEE/smart-lab-join-csv/README.md

 - Preserve the original row order from the source files (first all rows from annual.csv, then any new rows from quarterly.csv)
 - Order columns chronologically, with year columns placed after Q4 columns
 - Skip Q4 columns when they are the only quarter for a year in quarterly.csv and that year exists in annual.csv
+- Remove all spaces from data values while preserving column headers and row names
 - End with the LTM column if it exists in the annual data